Kenya Army: Peacekeeping missions

+A varierty of senior personnel have also served with the related warfighting mission AMISOM in Somalia.

 To date, Kenyan United Nations peacekeepers have served in 16 different countries in Africa, the Middle East, the Balkans, and Asia.
 The period of deployment of the personnel has varied from mission to mission, in accordance with the complexities of each conflict situation.
 Missions have ranged from one to eight years.
+After the invasion of Somalia in Operation Linda Nchi in 2011, Kenya Army troops have been involved in heavy fighting against Al-Shabaab since.
+Incorporated into the AU-led AMISOM in 2012, Kenyan troops have been in Somalia since - an ongoing total of 13 years.